Quick guide to using ARCH

 Collection details

-Click on the name of any web archive collection in your table to see the collection's full details and datasets:
+Click on the name of any collection in your table to see the collection's full details and datasets:

 • Seeds: The current number of seeds in the Archive-It web archive collection.